-Example 4.23.
+Example 4.28.
 Marking an entity indexable

-As you can see you must first create a SearchMapping object which is the root object that is then passed to the Configuration object as property.
+As you can see you must first create a searchMapping object which is the root object that is then passed to the Configuration object as property.
 You must declare an entity and if you wish to make that entity as indexable then you must call the indexed() method.
 The indexed() method has an optional indexName(String indexName) which can be used to change the default index name that is created by Hibernate Search.
+Likewise, an interceptor(Class<? extends EntityIndexedInterceptor>) is available.
 Using the annotation model the above can be achieved as:

-Example 4.24.
+Example 4.29.
 Annotation example of indexing entity

 '''

 @Entity

-@Indexed(index="Address_Index")
+@Indexed(index="Address_Index", interceptor=IndexWhenPublishedInterceptor.class)

 public class Address {

 ....

 }

 '''

-4.6.2.
+4.7.2.
 Adding DocumentId to indexed entity